 Stop any style conscious Dub on the street and you will find them sporting an eclectic mix of designer, vintage and second hand pieces.
 This heady mix of old, new and quirky is pretty representative of the diverse range of clobber on offer around the city.

-Indigo and Cloth, Project 51, Tahiti Vintage, The Harlequin, Jenny Vanders, Sé Sí, Om Diva, Carousel and 9 Crow Street are just some of the expertly curated designer and vintage boutiques that pepper the south side of the city.
+Indigo and Cloth, Project 51, Tahiti Vintage, The Harlequin, Jenny Vander, Sé Sí, Om Diva and Carousel are just some of the expertly curated designer and vintage boutiques that pepper the south side of the city.
 In these shops the hard graft of hunting down timeless gems has been done for you, but if you prefer to keep the thrill of the hunt for yourself then Capel Street on the north side of the city is a proverbial treasure trove of second-hand and charity shops.

 You have Scrapbooks created.
 Click below to see all of your saved pages.

 This page has been save to your Scrapbook

 Holiday ideas, news, offers… sign up for our ezine and we’ll keep you in touch with Ireland